Red-Portal/red-portal.github.io/_posts/2022-12-11-red_herring.md

 ---

 ### Will Conformal Predictions Replace Bayesian Inference?
-With the rise of [conformal predictions](https://www.youtube.com/watch?v=kSGP4F_ZcBY), I am hearing doubts about the Bayesian approach to machine learning.
+With the rise of [conformal predictions](https://www.youtube.com/watch?v=kSGP4F_ZcBY), I hear doubts about the Bayesian approach to machine learning.
 This is especially true for Bayesian deep learning, where the Bayesian approach is barely making progress to provide a computationally-feasible baseline for predictive uncertainty quantification.

 ### Uncertainty Quantification is a Red Herring
 The problem I have with these "doubts" about the future of Bayesian machine learning is that they are founded on a false premise.
 For me, Bayesian machine learning was never about **predictive** uncertainty quantification.
 Okay, maybe the "never" is a bit of a stretch.
-But I do fell that there has been too much focus on the predictive uncertainty quantification aspect of Bayesian machine learning, that it has completely overtaken the Bayesian cause.
+But I do feel that there has been too much focus on the predictive uncertainty quantification aspect of Bayesian machine learning that it has completely overtaken the Bayesian cause.

 For me, the Bayesian framework provides the following: